 Our pediatric experts can provide a lot of help and advice during the COVID-19 pandemic.
-From answering parents’ questions to providing back-to-school Q&A to helping your family manage coronavirus anxiety, our providers are here to help.
 But there’s one thing they can’t tell you about during this challenging time – how teenagers feel and what they want.

-So we went straight to the source.
-Teens from our Mental Health Youth Action Board provided some advice on how to best connect with them and check on their mental well-being as their reality changes.
+So, we went straight to the source.
+Teens from our Mental Health Youth Action Board provided some advice on how to best connect with them and check on their mental well-being.

-What you should know about helping teens during the coronavirus outbreak
+What you should know about helping teens during the pandemic

-Teenagers are going through specific changes that make dealing with the coronavirus extra challenging.
+Teenagers are going through specific changes that make dealing with the pandemic extra challenging.
 They are increasingly independent, place extreme importance on their friendships and are beginning to challenge authority.
 They are also dependent on technology more than the generations before them.

 So here are things that teens on our Youth Action Board want parents to know about how they’re navigating this unprecedented time and how you can help.

 Try not to snap at your teenager

-This is good advice at any time, but it’s particularly important right now.
-The impact of COVID-19 is hard on everyone.
+This is good advice at any time, but it’s particularly important when we have all been dealing with the stressors of the pandemic for years now.
 Teens might be dealing with pressures you don’t know about or are hard for them to talk about.
 Try to summon extra patience and compassion if you can.

 Give teens space